shreyanshi16/shreyanshi16/README.md

 <img src="https://github.com/shreyanshi16/shreyanshi16/blob/main/images/ghbackground2.png"/>

 <p align="center">
   I am a Sophomore pursuing bachlores in Computer Science  Engineering 💻 from Navrachana University 🏛️.
 I am an Enthusiastic Learner with creative Insights ✨.
-Love to get out to my comfort zone to explore new things in technology 💡.
+Love to get out of my comfort zone to explore new things in technology 💡.
 Apart from that I also love to contribute in Open Source Projects 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms skills 🤓.
 </p>

 - 📝 I sometimes write articles on [Medium](Medium)